“Great leaders are never too proud to learn.”

 Direct to consumer

 Nike has achieved cult status in the hearts and minds of individuals across the world.
-Whether you play a sport or not, owning a shoe or an apparel made by Nike is a statement you make to the world.
+Whether you play a sport or not, owning a shoe or apparel made by Nike is a statement you make to the world.

 Nike believes it is their understanding of the human body and motion that makes its digital solutions stronger.
 It is this understanding that puts Nike in a position more likely to find the right solution when others can’t.